qtrinh/qpipeline/INSTALLATION.md

 # change into qpipeline directory
 cd qpipeline
 ```
-Set QPIPELINE_HOME by adding the following line to your .bashrc
+Set QPIPELINE_HOME environment variable by adding the following line to your ~/.bashrc
 ```
 export QPIPELINE_HOME=/path/to/where/qpipeline/is/stored
 ```